Policy Management Responsibility

 - Deficit funding

 C. Accountability and Impact

-c.
-UWCA has specified reasons for discontinuation of funding, including defined risk factors that are applied to assess the potential for investment risk.
-Both UWCA staff and Portfolio Advisory Committee members are involved in any non-renewal decisions.
+- UWCA has specified reasons for discontinuation of funding, including factors that are applied to assess the potential for investment risk.
 The decision processes guiding these decisions are provided in the Community Impact Plan.

-b.
-Wherever possible and prudent, UWCA shall commit its allocated funding to programs and initiatives in multiple year contracts, not to exceed five years in duration.
-Where commitments are to be longer than five years, the President and CEO will notify the Board.
+- Wherever possible and prudent, UWCA shall commit its allocated funding to programs and initiatives in multiple year contracts, normally on a 3 year cycle.
+Where commitments are to be longer than 3 years, the President and CEO will notify the Board.